 For those interested in teaching basic QPR the QPR Institute offers a T-4-T option.

-The QPR for Vets program is intended to prevent suicide not just among veterans, but among colleagues, co-workers and family members.
+The QPR for Veteran Care Providers program is intended to prevent suicide not just among veterans, but among colleagues, co-workers and family members.
 For those interested in learning how to conduct an initial suicide risk assessment, and to reduce immediate risk for suicide, the QPR Suicide Triage training program is recommended.

 It is also specifically designed to help veteran peer counselors to help their fellow veterans.